wujiaqi06/SGV-caller/README.md

 nsp12	13442..13468,13468..16236
 …
 ```
 Comma can be used to separate different genetic regions.
-custom_rna_annotation is the directory and file name of the custom RNA annotation file.
-Its format is:
+custom_rna_annotation is the directory and filename of the custom RNA annotation file.
+Its format is
 ```
 5UTR	1..265
 3UTR	29675..29903